-Notice the MCG behind the number which indicates the dose is in MICROgrams and not miligrams or grams.
+Notice the MCG behind the number which indicates the dose is in MICROgrams and not milligrams or grams.

 Toxic symptoms tend to occur with rapid ingestion over a short period of time.

-Studies have shown that these symptoms may appear within 30-35 days after supplementation in individuals who consume up to 1 GRAM in that time frame.
+Studies have shown that these symptoms may appear within 30-35 days after supplementation in individuals who consume up to 1 GRAM in that time frame (22).

-To put this into perspective remember that 1 gram is equal to 1000 miligrams and 1 miligram is equal to 1000mcg.
+To put this into perspective remember that 1 gram is equal to 1000 milligrams and 1 milligram is equal to 1000mcg.

-With a daily dose of 200-400mcg per day you should only consume around 12,000mcg or 12 miligrams each month - which is MUCH lower than the 1 gram cited above.
+With a daily dose of 200-400mcg per day, you should only consume around 12,000mcg or 12 milligrams each month - which is MUCH lower than the 1 gram cited above.

 Each person may present differently when supplementing with selenium so it's still important to watch out for side effects that may suggest you are getting too much for your body.

 - Rapid increase in hair loss and/or alopecia